-Creating an inclusive and fair working environment where people are proud to work and where everyone is able to thrive regardless of gender, is something we remain firmly committed to.
+Creating an inclusive and fair working environment where people are proud to work and where everyone can thrive regardless of gender, is something we are firmly committed to.

 We believe that all employees should be treated fairly, with dignity and respect, and with equal opportunities to progress throughout their careers with DER Touristik UK.
 We have always attracted and nurtured female talent, from junior positions through to senior management.

 Despite the Covid-19 crisis we continue to plan for the future and as a business we know there is more we can do.
 As we look to re-build, we remain firmly committed to reducing our gender pay gap and to ensuring equal pay and equal opportunities for all.
 We continue to ensure that people are paid the same for doing equivalent jobs across our business, regardless of gender and we are working hard to put strategies in place for the future.

 This is another positive step forward as we become a more modern, diverse and inclusive employer that can both attract and retain the best talent.